MSU students describe confusion and chaos after mass shooting prompted a shelter-in-place order and an hours-long manhunt

 "Part of the process of the response that we had is that we were able to divide and organize to be methodical in the search process," Lynch said.

-University officials spoke to the importance of allowing students and staff to grieve and canceled campus activities -- including classes and athletic events -- for two days.
+University officials spoke about the importance of allowing students and staff to grieve and canceled campus activities -- including classes and athletic events -- for two days.

 "This is a day of shock and heartbreak here across our campus.
 In our region.
 It's something that's quite unimaginable. ...
 We are devastated at the loss of life," MSU interim President Teresa Woodruff said during an overnight news conference.